 Last updated on April 16th, 2020

-As the UK sinks further into the depths of winter, the Managing Director of an outsourcing provider has outlined measures businesses can adopt in order to minimise potentially devastating disruptions to their operations.
+As the UK sinks further into the depths of winter, the Managing Director of an outsourcing provider has outlined measures businesses can adopt in order to minimise potentially devastating snow disruption.

 Last year’s snowfall is estimated to have cost the UK economy upwards of £1bn through lost productivity as workers were prevented from going to work.

-Robert Rutherford, MD of QuoStar Solutions, the IT consultancy and outsourcing provider, issues the following advice to reduce the snow disruptions set to hit the UK:
+Robert Rutherford, MD of QuoStar Solutions, the IT consultancy and outsourcing provider, issues the following advice to reduce the snow disruption set to hit the UK:

 “The most important thing is to make sure your business keeps running and you can keep serving your customers even if your employees can’t make it into work. ”